bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 }
 ```

+When a credit card is registered, a credit card token is saved on the device.
+This token is necessary in order to make a payment, as the code example in the [Making payments](#androidmakingpayments) below shows.
+This section contains code examples showing how to get and remove credit card tokens from the device.

+The `getRegisteredCreditCards` function deletes a specific stored credit card token from local storage.

 <a name="androidmakingpayments"></a>

 ## Making payments

-*Make sure you've successfully [set up Native Payment](#androidsetup) and implemented [Credit Card Registration](#androidcreditcardregistration) before continuing with this step.*

-Assuming a credit card token is registered on the device, it is possible to accept payments in the app.
-The code example shows how to configure and make a payment.

 ```java
 public void makeCreditCardPayment(CreditCard creditCard) {